Making an offer before selling your existing home

 The short answer is yes, they can do.

-In a seller’s market, where there are more buyers than there are properties and buyers are competing against each other to secure each desirable property, a seller is less likely to entertain an offer from someone who hasn’t sold their existing property yet.
+In a seller’s market, there are more buyers than there are properties.
+This means buyers are competing against each other to secure each desirable property.
+In this type of market, a seller is less likely to entertain an offer from someone who isn’t proceedable.

-If you’re in a buyer’s market, and there is a surplus of properties available, a seller may be more willing to consider an offer from you.
+If you’re in a buyer’s market and there is a surplus of properties available, a seller may be more willing to consider an offer from you.
 However, they may set you a deadline for finding a buyer in order to move forward with your offer.
-You should also consider that even if a seller is willing to consider your offer before you sell your current property, there is nothing to stop them jumping ship if another offer from a more proceedable buyer comes in.
-Neither party is legally committed to the sale of a property until contracts have been exchanged, so your purchase would be far from secure.
+You should also consider that even if a seller accepts your offer, there is nothing to stop them pulling out.
+If they get an offer from a more proceedable buyer, it would make sense for them to switch.
+Neither party is legally committed to the sale until contracts have been exchanged.
+This means your purchase would be far from secure if you’re not proceedable.

 I’ve found my dream home – can I buy it before selling mine?